cityofaustin/atd-prefect/docs/01-basics.md

 In the GitHub class constructor, the repo argument will likely never change, as it will almost always be the same.
-Ref will always be production, or main, so this one too will never change.
-However, `path` must always have the name of this file.
-At some point
-I attempted to automate each of those values, but
+Ref can be production, main, or your branch.
+However, `path` must always have the name of the file containing your flow(s).
+At some point I attempted to automate each of those values, but
 I always ended up having problems when registering the flows I ended up keeping them like that.